cjbayron/autochord/model-development/progress.md

 ### 09/18

 - bugs (continuation) :
-	- incorrect handling of color for consecutive same chords
+	/ incorrect handling of color for consecutive same chords ? inconsistent display for enharmonic notes
-	- inconsistent display for enharmonic notes
+	/ not auto-seeking if loaded 2nd chords while playing
-	- not auto-seeking if loaded 2nd chords while playing
+	- handling for incorrect audio file

 ### 09/19